Somali Lesser Galago, Galago gallarum

 Somali lesser galagos have developed a moisture-saving nocturnal lifestyle by sourcing their water needs from the food they consume, which is a different approach from other primates species like vervet monkeys (Chlorocebus pygerythrus) and yellow baboons (Papio cynocephalus) that occupy the same habitat in parts of its range and need to find fresh water to drink every day or so.

 Behavior and Lifestyle

 The Somali lesser galago remains one of Africa’s least known primates; due to the arid, species-poor habitats where they live, they are expected to possess a number of unique behavioral, ecological, and physiological adaptations.

-Like all lesser bushbabies, Somali lesser galagos are nocturnal and arboreal and they tend to inhabit all strata within their habitat with a range of 3.3–23 ft (1–7 m) above the ground.
-These little primates move through their environment by quadrupedal movement, leaping, climbing, and hopping.
-They move very quickly through even the thorniest vegetation and make leaps of up to 8.2 ft (2.5 m) between branches.
+Like all lesser bushbabies, Somali lesser galagos are nocturnal (active at night) and arboreal (tree-dwelling) and they tend to inhabit all strata within their habitat with a range of 3.3–23 feet (1–7 m) above the ground.
+These little primates move through their environment by quadrupedal (on all fours) movement, leaping, climbing, and hopping.
+They move very quickly through even the thorniest vegetation and make leaps of up to 8.2 feet (2.5 m) between branches.
 Somali lesser galagos are vertical clingers and they climb head-first down trees.
 On the ground, they hop on their hind legs between bushes and trees.